 We will endeavour to record all advice on important matters in writing.
 Advice given orally is not intended to be relied upon unless confirmed in writing.
 Therefore, if we provide oral advice (for example during the course of a meeting or a telephone conversation) and you wish to be able to rely on that advice, you must ask for the advice to be confirmed by us in writing.

 You have a legal responsibility to retain documents and records relevant to your tax affairs.
 During the course of our work we may collect information from you and others relevant to your tax affairs.
 We will return any original documents to you, if requested.
 Documents and records relevant to your tax affairs are required by law to be retained as follows:

 Individuals, trustees and partnerships:

-Whilst certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
+Although certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than seven years old.
 You must tell us if you require the return or retention of any specific documents for a longer period.

 We shall not incur any liability to you as a result of failure to perform our obligations under the agreement between us if the failure is due to causes outside our reasonable control.